jano7/executor/README.md

 Executor executor = new KeySequentialExecutor(underlyingExecutor);

 Runnable runnable =
-        new KeyRunnable<>(tradeIdA, task); // helper class delegating hashCode and equals to the key
+        new KeyRunnable<>(tradeIdA, task); // helper class delegating 'hashCode' and 'equals' to the key

 executor.execute(runnable);
 ```